Image

 Detail of the front of the G450.
 Note the larger distance between the cockpit windows and door compared to the G-IV.

-Engine nacelles of the G450, without thrust reverser fairings.
+The engine nacelles of the G450 have no external thrust reverser fairings.

 The marketing name G400 is used for a second time on a three metre shorter version of the G500.
-It has same design characteristics as the other family members: it has its new cockpit windows, winglets under 45 degrees compared to the wing, lower landing gear when on the ground, etc. The key recognition point are the five large oval cabin windows on each side.
+It has same design characteristics as the G500 and G600: it has its new cockpit windows, winglets without a curve under an angle of 45 degrees compared to the wing, lower landing gear when on the ground, etc. The key recognition point are the five large oval cabin windows on each side.

 Gulfstream G-V

-A lengthened G-IV, but still with six windows on each side.
-Is mainly identified by the MD‑80-like tail, the more streamlined engine nacelles without external fairings for thrust reversers and the large space between the cabin door and the first cabin window.
+This is a lengthened G-IV, but the G-V still has six windows on each side.
+Is identified by the MD‑80-like tail, the more streamlined engine nacelles without external fairings for the thrust reversers and the large space between the cabin door and the first cabin window.

 C-37A is the American military designation of the G-V. The Israeli special mission variant is locally named Nachshon Shavit.

-Tail of G-V showing the short fairing in front of the horizontal stabiliser, typical for the G-V and G550.
+The tail of G-V has a short bump in front of the horizontal stabiliser, typical for the G-V and G550.
+Also note the streamlined nacelles.

-Nose of G-V with a large distance between cockpit windows and door.
+There is a large distance between the cockpit windows and the cabin door of the G-V.

 Gulfstream G500 (GVII-G500)

 This was the shortest version of the based on the G650, until the launch of the even shorter G400.
 Like the G600 it has most often seven cabin windows on each side, but sometimes only six.
 To recognise it from the G600 you have to look at the distance between the main cabin door and the first window: this is larger at the G600 than the G500.
-For the rest it resembles its larger sibling: it has its new cockpit windows, winglets under 45 degrees compared to the wing, lower landing gear when on the ground, etc. However, the engine nacelles are different.
-Unlike the G650, G700 and G800 the G500 has thrust reversers at the very end of the nacelle.
+For the rest it resembles its larger sibling: it has its new cockpit windows, non-curved winglets under 45 degrees compared to the wing, lower landing gear when on the ground, etc. However, the engine nacelles are different.
+Unlike the G650, G700 and G800, the G500 has thrust reversers at the very end of the nacelle.
+This is the same on the G600.

 The thrust reversers of the Gulfstream G500 are at the very end of the nacelles, unlike on the G650 which you see in the back.